Nandish-SS/spotify-test-task/README.md

-# welcome to cardinalhire jobs marketplace webapp
+# welcome to Spotify webapp

 ## Resources